25 Best Things to Eat in Tokyo

 Okonomiyaki

-Osaka Kitchen was an excellent place to try Okonomiyaki, as well as many other tasty dishes as a part of their omakase.
+Osaka Kitchen was an excellent place to try Okonomiyaki, as well as many other tasty dishes, as part of their omakase.
 You can also order okonomiyaki à la carte at Osaka Kitchen.

 Okonomiyaki from Osaka Kitchen